Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/image-from-snapshot.md

 To find detailed instructions, how to load RC Files, see the article: [CLI Users](https://docs.ventuscloud.eu/products/security/cli-users/)
 {{% /notice %}}

-3. Get a list of all Volumes created in the corresponding Project and to which your User has access:
+- get a list of all Volumes created in the corresponding Project and to which your User has access:
     `openstack volume list`

     In our case the output will be next: